1712n/dn-institute/content/attacks/posts/2021-05-19-PancakeBunny.md

 ## Losses

 If calculated at prices at the time of the incident, PancakeBunny's loss was about $200 million.
-BUNNY token lost almost 95% of its value.
+BUNNY token lost 95% of its value.

 ## Timeline

 The timeline of the incident with more details is provided on [the PancakeBunny Medium blog](https://pancakebunny.medium.com/hello-bunny-fam-a7bf0c7a07ba)
 **May 19, 2021**
-- **10:31 PM:** 1BNB deposited on the USDT/BNB Flip Vault to stage the attack
+- **10:31 PM UTC:** 1BNB deposited on the USDT/BNB Flip Vault to stage the attack
-- **10:34 PM:** the time of the exploit transaction
+- **10:34 PM UTC:** the time of the exploit transaction
-- **10:36 PM:** the Bunny Team detected unusual increase of Bunny's price
+- **10:36 PM UTC:** the Bunny Team detected unusual increase of BUNNY's price
-- **10:45 PM:** 114631BNB were sent to this address: 0x158c244b62058330f2c328c720b072d8db2c612f
+- **10:45 PM UTC:** 114631BNB were sent to this address: 0x158c244b62058330f2c328c720b072d8db2c612f
-- **11:18 PM:** the Flash Loan attack is officially confirmed, the Bunny Team paused deposits/withdrawals to the Vault to prevent further attacks
+- **11:18 PM UTC:** the Flash Loan attack is officially confirmed, the Bunny Team paused deposits/withdrawals to the Vault to prevent further attacks
-- **11:59 PM:** 488071,8...Bunny were swapped for 9161,3...BNB from the same address as on 10:45
+- **11:59 PM UTC:** 488071,8...BUNNY were swapped for 9161,3...BNB from the same address as on 10:45

 **May 21, 2021**
-- **06:30 AM:** the Team restored withdrawal/deposit function to the Vault
+- **06:30 AM UTC:** the Team restored withdrawal/deposit function to the Vault

 ## Security Failure Causes